NaturalEssentialsInc/bulk-careers/jobs/shipping-and-receiving-dock-associate.md

 templateKey: Job
 postDate: 2023-01-03T20:06:30.465Z
 active: true
-title: "Shipping and Receiving Dock Associate "
+title: "Shipping and Receiving/Quality Control Associate "
 ---
 <!--StartFragment-->

 **Job Description:**

-The **Shipping and Receiving Dock Associate** role at Natural Essentials, Inc. is a hands on role that is primarily responsible for preparing, organizing, wrapping, and shipping all truck orders and/or loads.
-This role also includes unloading and loading trucks to assist with the regular volume of inbound/outbound product and material movement at our Shipping & Receiving Docks.
-This position requires time management skills and the ability to multi-task.
-The Dock Associate is responsible for performing inventory transactions in the tracking system; as well as organizing all outbound shipments in ordinance with our standardized policies and safety regulations.
+The **Shipping and Receiving Dock/Quality Control Associate** is a **hybrid role**.
+Candidates **must possess the required skills to operate both on the Shipping and Receiving Dock, and in the Quality Department**.
+The candidate will report to both the Dock Manager and the Director of Quality.
+Previous **Forklift experience/certification is a MUST** for this position.

+The Shipping and Receiving Dock/Quality Control Associateis responsible for checking the accuracy and integrity of the product entering and exiting the building, as well as managing and maintaining incoming and outgoing truck shipments.
+This position must review all documentation for completeness, accuracy, and conformance to specifications.
+This position will also be involved in placing and pulling products via forklift.
+This role will also work cross-departmentally to ensure safe and timely transport of finished goods and materials to our facilities.

 **Duties and Responsibilities:**

-* Reads and interprets BOLs, as well as other paperwork
-* Gathers materials for orders
-* Adjusts inventory within company systems to maintain inventory accuracy
-* Placard pallets with proper labeling in preparation for shipment
-* Safely stage and load outbound pallets into staging lanes, loads outbound freight into trailers for shipment
-* Organizes truck orders and BOL based on the carrier it ships through; works with Warehouse Dock Supervisor and/or Warehouse Dock Lead to coordinate staging
+* Work alongside the Shipping and Receiving team to ensure truck shipments are scheduled, received, and shipped in a timely and accurate manner
-* Pulls product for transfers to other internal divisions of the organization
+* Monitor product entering and exiting the building
-* Load and unload trucks using a sit down counterbalanced forklift
-* Wrap outbound freight as required using automated wrapping machine
-* Required to regularly acquire tasks and workload from Warehouse Dock Lead

-**Knowledge, Skills and Abilities Required:**

-* 1-3 Years experience operating a tow motor in a warehouse or fulfillment related role or facility
-* Experience working in a shipping or receiving related role with both inbound and outbound product or material movement (preferred)
+* Place and pull product via Forklift
+* Work alongside the quality department to ensure products are being quarantined, tested, accurately labeled, accurately reported on, and placed/pulled in an accurate and efficient manner following a products release
+* Must have an ability to create detailed documents, and the capacity to know what documents are required for particular applications (Ex.
+Non-conforming material reports, Deviations Change Requests, Line Clearance forms, Label tracking forms, Positive Release Forms, Scrap Reports, Job Addendums, Job Reports)
+* Collect and record product samples for testing and retention
+* Store labels in the proper way, track the usage of all labeling, and also track inventory of labels
+* Must make sure that all in-process and finished goods are status labeled

+**Required Skills:**

-* Exhibit strong organization and communication skills
+* Strong organizational and communication skills
+* Attention to detail, awareness of every facet of the production run
+* Ability to problem solve, ability to work with peers, and work independently
+* Basic mathematical skills
+* Proficient in use of basic office equipment; phone, copy machine, fax
+* Must be proficient in Excel, Word, Google Docs and similar software
+* Ability to prepare paperwork, as well as read, sort, and verify numbers and counts
+* Ability to problem solve and/or report problems to appropriate personnel
+* Forklift experience is a must for this position
-* Must have basic Math skills and basic knowledge of hazmat signs and symbols
+* Knowledge of basic hazmat guidelines

 **Working Conditions and Physical Effort:**

+* Regularly able to lift and/or move up to 10 pounds, frequently lift and/or move up to 50 pounds
+* Standing, walking, or sitting for extended periods of time (8 hours or on occasion more) per day
+* Work environment involves minimal exposure to physical risks, such as being around dangerous equipment or working with chemicals
-* Work environment may involve exposure to extreme heat and/or cold, as well as dirt, dust, fumes, unpleasant odors, and loud noises
+* Work environment may involve exposure to extreme heat and/or cold, as well as dirt, dust, fumes, unpleasant odors and loud noises in a warehouse or fulfillment environment

-* Must be able to lift up to 60 lbs
-* Must be able to drive, sit, stand, and/or walk for a minimum of 8 hours
-* Work environment involves risks such as operating a tow motor as well as other machinery and exposure to chemicals+
-* This job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job; Duties, responsibilities and activities may change at any time with or without notice
+**Hours: Monday - Friday from 7:00 am to 3:30 pm +/-**

+**$18.00-$20.00 per hour**

-**Great benefits available after 90 days - we offer medical coverage that has $0 deductibles, $0 co-pays, and many no cost prescriptions under the plan**
+**Great benefits available after 90 days - we offer medical coverage that has $0 deductibles, $0 co-pays, and many no cost prescriptions under the plan.**

-**Paid time off and 401k available after one year**

 Job Type: Full-time

-Salary: $18.00 per hour
+Salary: $18.00 - $20.00 per hour

 Benefits:

 * 401(k)
 * 401(k) matching
 * Dental insurance
-* Employee assistance program
 * Employee discount
 * Flexible schedule
 * Health insurance
 * Life insurance
 * Paid time off
 * Referral program
-* Retirement plan
 * Vision insurance

 Schedule:

-* 8 hour shift
+* 5x8
 * Day shift
 * Monday to Friday
-* No nights
-* No weekends

 Experience:

 * Forklift: 1 year (Required)

-Work Location: Aurora, OH

 <!--EndFragment-->